awgraves/awgraves/_posts/2018-01-17-meetup-api-data.markdown

 	![terminal output]({{site.baseurl}}/assets/img/meetup_api_imgs/successful_output.png)

 7. That's it!
-Your are now ready to open the file in your favorite program and see what insights it contains.
+Your are now ready to open the file in your favorite program and discover what insights it has to offer.

 	![jupyter csv]({{site.baseurl}}/assets/img/meetup_api_imgs/jupyter_csv.png)